silentorb/marloth-story/books/fairytale/part3.md

 "It sounds like your education has been neglected."

 "Neglected?
-What do you mean?"
+What ever do you mean?"

 "I mean that the limited selection of subjects you've been exposed to explains much about your behavior."